tsubo164/NES-Emulator-Dev/_posts/2023-09-19-NES-APU-DMC-Period.md

 ```

 I felt the noise sounded a little
-different than other solid emulators but I just leave it as it at the beginning.
+different than other solid emulators but I just left it as is at the beginning.
-It was harder to listen apart the noise sounds, but the DMC channel in "Kung Fu"
+It was hard to listen to the difference in the noise channel, but the DMC channel in "Kung Fu"
-has been made a big difference by the period bug.
+made a big difference with the period bug.

 Check my emulator's code if you like.
 Hope this help your NES development!
 [Famulator Famicom/NES Emulator](https://github.com/tsubo164/Famulator)